Laravel-Backpack/docs/6.x/crud-operation-list-entries.md

 Using `'visibleInTable' => false` will make the field start hidden in the table.
 But users can toggle it's visibility.

-If you want a field that is not on table, user can't show it, but will **ALWAYS** be exported use the `exportOnlyField => true`.
+If you want a field that is not on table, user can't show it, but will **ALWAYS** be exported use the `exportOnlyColumn => true`.
 If used will ignore any other custom visibility you defined.

 #### How to use different separator in DataTables (eg. semicolon instead of comma)